My name is Sarah Salviander, and I am the perfect atheist experiment.

 The name Schrödinger’s Poodle alludes to two things.

-First of all, I love cats.
+First, I love cats.
 My freshman physics professor also loved cats.
 He couldn’t bear to frame the thought experiment in terms of his favorite creature, so he changed it to “Schrödinger’s poodle.”
 Apologies to poodle-lovers out there, but I sympathize with Dr. Pryor.
 My grandparents had a succession of snippy poodles beloved by no one except for my grandparents.

-But here’s the irony.
+But here’s the irony…

-Anyway, more to the point, Schrödinger’s Poodle alludes to the mystery of existence.
+Second, Schrödinger’s Poodle alludes to the mystery of existence.
 There are all kinds of possibilities; it’s only when we open the metaphysical box that we find out what’s inside.

-Follow me on social media
+Follow me here on Notes

 Subscribe to Schrödinger's Poodle